Latvia’s skeleton Superman

 “I did all four runs at my maximum,” said the vanquished Dukurs, once again an Olympic silver medallist.
 “Technically I was good and the sled was the best.
 Maybe my start wasn’t as good as it can be though.
 In general, I am very satisfied with all four runs.
 But competitors do exist, and you cannot know what their level will be.
 Alexander was just better today.”

-In the meantime, the Latvian made it eight consecutive World Cup titles in a row by topping the standings in 2015, 2016 (with seven wins and a second place in eight events) and 2017 to match his eight European titles, closing in on 50 career wins in the process.
-Laden with honours, Dukurs heads to PyeongChang 2018 as the overwhelming favourite to finally end his run of near misses in the Olympics and claim the one title missing from his collection.
+In the meantime, the Latvian made it eight consecutive World Cup titles in a row by topping the standings in 2015, 2016 (with seven wins and a second place in eight events) and 2017.
+He scored his 50th World Cup victory in Innsbruck (AUS) in the countdown to PyeongChang 2018, in becoming European champion for the ninth time running.